Profirator/project-config/README.md

-# lubeck
+# Project config
-this is collective repository for Lubeck IOT platfrom work.
+this is collective repository for smart city IOT platfrom work.